Last Updated on June 13, 2023

 You can find more on correctly identifying spruce and foraging spruce tips here.

 If you’re curious about other conifers you can forage, check out this tutorial on identifying spruce vs fir vs pine.
 Then try some tasty pine needle tea or pine needle syrup!
 Or if you’re feeling really adventurous, explore these options for using edible pine cones.

 If you want to forage hundreds of plants with greater confidence, consider taking a foraging class, like the Herbal Academy’s online foraging course, to help you master plant identification and wildcrafting practices.

 Different trees will have slightly different flavors, so sample tips from a variety of trees and choose your favorites.
 Some people favor blue spruce, while others prefer white or Norway.

 CAUTION: As with all foraged foods you’re trying for the first time, take a small taste to start to check you don’t have a reaction.
 A small number of people may be allergic to spruce.

 Because spruce tips aren’t around for very long, if you want to have fun trying different spruce tip recipes, collect a decent amount and store them until they’re needed.
 Remember not to overharvest any single tree, instead gathering smaller amounts from numerous trees.

-Spruce will keep in the refrigerator in an airtight container for several weeks.
+Spruce tips will keep in the refrigerator in an airtight container for several weeks.
 You can freeze or dehydrate them if you want to store them longer.
 Pickling is another option for prolonging the shelf life of your spruce tips (recipes below).